-In order to maintain quality and consistency as well as to foster a collegial and collaborative work culture, CWGK will conduct weekly virtual “office hours” via Google Hangouts, during which GRAs are required to dial in, ask questions of staff, share expertise and research methods, and make connections with their peers.
+In order to maintain quality and consistency as well as to foster a collegial and collaborative work culture, CWGK will conduct weekly virtual “office hours” via Zoom, during which GRAs are required to dial in, ask questions of staff, share expertise and research methods, and make connections with their peers.
 Virtual attendance at these office hours is mandatory, and multiple sessions may be offered to accommodate schedules.
 Pending successful funding, CWGK anticipates the GRAs to begin in early to mid-February.

 The Kentucky Historical Society will hold copyright for all annotation research as work for hire.

-Evaluation Criteria: A proposal should consist of at least a narrative statement of professional ability in the form of a cover letter, a CV, and two letters of recommendation.
+Evaluation Criteria: An application should consist of a narrative statement of professional ability in the form of a cover letter, a CV, and two letters of recommendation.
 Additional supplementary materials that demonstrate capacity in the evaluation factors may also be included, these may include, but are not limited to: examples of other digital projects, writing samples, or proof of editorial experience.

-The Kentucky Historical Society will evaluate the proposals based on the following factors, as demonstrated through their applications materials:
+The Kentucky Historical Society will evaluate the applicants based on the following factors, as demonstrated through their applications materials:

 Research Experience (70 points): Describe your familiarity with research in 19th century U.S. history.
 Describe some projects you have undertaken.
 What sources have you used?
 Have you been published?
 Have you interpreted historical research in forms other than a scholarly peer-reviewed publication?
 Discuss how a digital archival experience differs from your traditional archival experience.